Oktaliem/pythonseleniumpyunit/README.md

 # Selenium - Python - PyUnit

-This is Sample Selenium Python (PyUnit) Framework having HTML reporting and Test runner.
+This is Sample of Selenium Python (PyUnit) Framework having HTML reporting and Test runner.

 ### Dependencies
 ```